 At a Glance

-Considerations to help you find the best Pour over Dripper
+Considerations to help you find the best Pour Over coffee maker

 Imagine for a moment that you have decided you need to buy a new car.
 So you wander down to the car sales yard and say to the sales rep “I want to buy a car.”
 The very first thing the rep will say to you (or should say to you anyway!) is “well, what are you looking for?
 What is your price range?
 Two wheel drive or four?
 Manual or automatic?
 Are there any particular features you would like?”
 The point being that you can’t find the right choice for you unless you know what you are looking for.
 And it is exactly the same with finding the best pour over coffee maker, you need to know what you are looking for.
 So with that in mind, we have compiled a list of different factors that are worth considering: